Jbaker3289/AWS-Web-App/README.md

 A multi-tier web application demonstrating cloud architecture best practices using AWS services.

 ## Goal
-Build a production-ready web application where users can submit player profiles (name, position, stats).
+Build a production-ready web application where users can submit player profiles (name, position, stats) and anonymized reviews of club experiences.
 The application uses:
 - Multiple EC2 instances for high availability
 - RDS database for data storage
 - Load Balancer for traffic distribution